fenago/ml-bootcamp/Lab_4.md

 -   [In
-    this chapter, we plotted TPR and FPR for different threshold values, and it helped us understand what these metrics mean and also how the performance of our model changes when we choose a different threshold.
+    this lab, we plotted TPR and FPR for different threshold values, and it helped us understand what these metrics mean and also how the performance of our model changes when we choose a different threshold.
 It's helpful to do a similar exercise for precision and